Sustainsys/Saml2/doc/Configuration.md

 can be accessed by several external URLs to make sure that the registered in metadata is used in communication with the Idp.

+If you need to set this value on a per-request basis, provide a GetPublicOrigin Notification function instead.

 ###`<nameIdPolicy>` Element
 *Optional child element of the [`<kentor.authServices>`](#kentor-authservices-section) element.*